infinispan/ruby-client/README.markdown

 # Hotrod Infinispan Ruby Client
-This is a Hot Rod ruby client for JBoss Infinispan Data Grid Solution.
+This is a Ruby HotRod client for the JBoss Infinispan Data Grid.

-It is in development and only GET and PUT opeations are working with some limitations:
-* Just default cache
-* I haven't test it that much
-* More to come :)

 ## How to use it?
-Look at spec/remotecache_spec.rb :P

-## Note:
 1) First start a HotRod Server module of Infinispan

     ./startServer.sh -r hotrod

+2) Then write code

+    require 'infinispan-ruby-client'
+    cache = Infinispan::RemoteCache.new => #<Infinispan::RemoteCache:0x100365a78 @name="", @host="localhost", @port=11222>
+    cache.put("Name", "Lance") => true
+    cache.get("Name") => "Lance"

-# Features to add
+# TODO
 * Support cache names (needs to be decided by Infinispan Team)
 * Add ping operation before any call
 * Validate response headers
-* Add Remaining operations
-  * removeWithVersion
-  * statistic
-  * putAll
-  * put/getBulk
+* Get server statistics
 * Support for  lifespanSeconds and maxIdleTimeSeconds
-* Batch support
 * Support for Intelligence Clients and Topologies and Listener
 * Configuration files support
-* Transaction support
+* Transaction support # Not available in Infinispan as of version 4.1
-* Support for Apache Avro Marshaller
+* Support for Apache Avro Marshaller ??

 # License